Stronger Constraints on Primordial Black Holes as Dark Matter Derived from the Thermal Evolution of the Intergalactic

 \section{Introduction}

-The intergalactic medium (IGM) is the dominant reservoir of matter in the universe.
-As such, the thermal evolution of the IGM is a potentially promising probe of any process that affects the thermal state of the universe.
+The intergalactic medium (IGM) is the dominant reservoir of matter in the Universe.
+As such, the thermal evolution of the IGM is a potentially promising probe of any process that affects the thermal state of the Universe.

 It is now known that the IGM at redshifts \( z < 6 \) is in thermal equilibrium with a cosmological radiation background created by star-forming galaxies and accreting supermassive black holes.
-Under certain conditions, this radiative background imparts the IGM a power-law temperature-density relation, usually written as \cite{1997MNRAS.292...27H},
+The balance between photoheating from this radiative background, heating from gravitational collapse, and cooling from Hubble expansion imparts to the IGM a power-law temperature–density relation, usually written as \cite{1997MNRAS.292...27H},

 where \( T_{\mathrm{IGM}} \) is the temperature at mean density, \( \Delta = \rho / \bar{\rho} \) represents the overdensity, and \( \gamma-1 \) is the power-law index.
 The parameters \( T_{\mathrm{IGM}} \) and \( \gamma \) evolve with redshift, encoding information about the evolution of the IGM, the radiation background influencing it, and the associated heating and cooling processes.